I'm a member

 Printer Friendly Version

-Endovascular grafts are minimally invasive alternatives to open surgical repair for treatment of abdominal aortic aneurysms (AAAs).
+Endovascular grafts can be used as minimally invasive alternatives to open surgical repair for treatment of abdominal aortic aneurysms (AAAs).
 Open surgical repair of AAAs has high morbidity and mortality, and endovascular grafts have the potential to reduce the operative risk associated with AAA repair.

 There are several types of grafts currently under investigation—straight grafts, in which both ends are anchored to the infrarenal aorta, and bifurcated grafts, in which the proximal end is anchored to the infrarenal aorta and the distal ends are anchored to the iliac arteries.
 Recently, fenestrated grafts have also been investigated.
 These grafts are designed with openings in the wall that can be placed across the renal or celiac arteries while still protecting vessel patency through these critical arteries.
 In addition, extensions can be placed from inside the main endograft body into the visceral arteries to create a hemostatic seal.